zapta/legacy_stepper_motor_analyzer/README.md

  ERRORS | The number of phase errors detected so far.
 Phase errors happens when the current patterns are so distorted that a forward/backward movement cannot be determined.
  POWER | Indicates if the stepper motor is currently energized.
 This is determined by the sum of currents in they two coils.
  IDLES | The number of times that stepper motor change status from energized to non energized.
  STEPS | The distance the stepper moved so far.
 Each full step forward increments this value by one and each full step backward decrements it by one.
+When the stepper motor is energized, the display also shows fractional steps in resolution of 1/100th of a full step.

+HINT: The fractional step value cannot be reset because it is derived from the momentary currents in the two coils.
+Only the stepper motor driver can reset the fraction by positioning the stepper motor on an exact full step.

 HINT: To swap forward/backward directions of the Analyzer use the Settings page.
 This does not affect the stepper motor itself.